What is HVF Labs?

 We spent a day taking stock of what we currently had, and identified some areas for improvement.

 What we started with

-Fun fact, that orange square in the corner turns into a bouncing DVD screensaver once clicked on
+Fun fact, if you click on the orange square in the corner, it turns the website into a bouncing DVD screensaver

 The colour is reminiscent of a certain political figure

 The website lacked credibility, and that hurt our prospects for potential new hires and entrepreneurs.
 The Max Levchin name wasn’t always enough.